claudio-silva/grunt-angular-builder/README.md

 > A build tool for AngularJS applications.

 <br>
-AngularJS is an amazing framework and one of the best for developing sophisticated web applications.
+AngularJS is an amazing framework and one of the best for developing highly sophisticated web applications.

 The only problem is, while Angular promotes modular development, it doesn't provide a solution for finding all the required source files of your app and loading them in the correct order.
-It lets that, humm... _"trivial"_ task, up for you to solve!...
+It lets that, humm... _"trivial"_ task up for you to solve!...

-Furthermore, you'll have to mange stylesheet and asset dependencies for all your modules manually.
+Furthermore, you'll have to mange your modules' stylesheet and asset dependencies manually.

-If you're already using Grunt, you may have come up with an _ad hoc_ solution to solve these problems (ex: by adapting your code so that it can be handled by an AMD or CommonJS loader), but it would be much better if a specially engineered Grunt plugin could better handle this in a truly practical, automated, simple and easy way.
+If you're already using Grunt, you may have come up with an _ad hoc_ solution to solve these problems (ex: by adapting your code so that it can be handled by an AMD or CommonJS loader), but wouldn't you rather have a specially engineered Grunt plugin handle all of that for you in a truly practical, automated, simple and easy way?

-That is precisely what the 'angular-build-tool' plugin does.
+That is precisely what the 'angular-build-tool' does.

 ### Features

 This Grunt plugin:

-1. Analyzes your AngularJS source code and "understands" the relationships between all your files.
+1. Analyzes your AngularJS source code and "understands" module dependencies and the relationships between your files.
+No need for AMD or CommonJS loaders.

 2. Accepts source code split into as many files as you want and spread over any directory structure you prefer.